Kola Peninsula: Russian settlement

 Russian migration to the peninsula continued into the 16th century, when new settlements such as Kandalaksha and Porya-Guba were established.
 Kola was first mentioned in 1565.
-In the end of the 15th century, the Pomors and the Sami people were forced into serfdom, mostly by the monasteries.
+In the end of the 15th century, the Pomors and the Sámi people were forced into serfdom, mostly by the monasteries.
 Monastery votchiny greatly expanded during the 17th century, but were abolished in 1764, when all of the Kola Peninsula peasants became state peasants.

 In the second half of the 16th century, King Frederick II of Denmark–Norway demanded that the Tsardom of Russia cede the peninsula.
 Russia declined, and in order to organize adequate defenses established the position of a voyevoda.
 The voyevoda sat in Kola, which became the administrative center of the region.
 Prior to that, the administrative duties were performed by the tax collectors from Kandalaksha.
 Newly established Kolsky Uyezd covered most of the territory of the peninsula (with the exception of Varzuzhskaya and Umbskaya Volosts, which were a part of Dvinsky Uyezd), as well as the northern part of Karelia all the way to Lendery.

 Despite the economic activity, permanent settlement of the peninsula did not intensify until the 1860s, and even then it remained sporadic until 1917.
 The population of Kola in 1880, for example, was only around 500 inhabitants living in 80 households, compared to 1,900 inhabitants in 300 households living there in 1582.
 Transportation facilities were virtually non-existent and communication with the rest of Russia was irregular.
-1887 saw an influx of Izhma Komi and Nenets people who were migrating to the peninsula to escape a reindeer-disease epidemic in their homelands and brought their large deer herds with them, resulting in increased competition for the grazing lands, a conflict between the Komi and the Sami, and in marginalization of the local Sami population.
-By the end of the 19th century, the Sami population had mostly been forced north, with ethnic Russians settling in the south of the peninsula.
+1887 saw an influx of Izhma Komi and Nenets people who were migrating to the peninsula to escape a reindeer-disease epidemic in their homelands and brought their large deer herds with them, resulting in increased competition for the grazing lands, a conflict between the Komi and the Sámi, and in marginalization of the local Sámi population.
+By the end of the 19th century, the Sámi population had mostly been forced north, with ethnic Russians settling in the south of the peninsula.